lukestringer90/personal-website/_posts/2023-04-30-Extracts-from-The-Peter-Principle.md

 It's central thesis is that **given enough time, and assuming the existence of enough ranks in a hierarchy, each employee will rise to, and remain at, their level of incompetence**.

 Overall I found it an insightful read, with it's cynical, tongue in cheek tone often being quite humorous.
-It does, however, show it's age with a some problematic heteronormative and sexist views in a handful of places.
+It does, however, show it's age with some problematic heteronormative and sexist views in a handful of places.
 Remember it was written over 50 years ago.

 Below are number of extracts from the book that I found compelling or noteworthy.